 - Someone with at least some background in managing finances.
 Often, just knowing enough to know that you need help in the form of a financial advisor is sufficient.

 - Someone who is a professional trustee.
 Professional trustees have extensive experience handling trust administrations and can ensure that important tasks such as the filing of tax returns, the issuing of notices, and the maintenance of trust assets are carried out properly.

+Choosing the successor trustee of a special needs trust.
 Interested in learning more about creating special needs trusts?
 We encourage you to contact us today using the live chat feature on our website.